dploeger/aliasmanager/README.md

 Please create an issue for the project first describing the bug you found or the feature youd like to implement.

-If youre up for it, create a pull request after that.
+If you're up for it, create a pull request after that.

 This project aims to be fully tested and includes unit and e2e-tests in jest/supertest formats (check out the _spec.ts files).

-So please work in a test driven development way by adding a test to the respective test suite first showing the bug or feature youd like to solve/implement and run the test suite.
+So please work in a test driven development way by adding a test to the respective test suite first showing the bug or feature you'd like to solve/implement and run the test suite.

 The test should fail.